nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Understanding the help message

-Every command in TruthTable has itsg own flags and parameters, so you don't have to remember all of them.
+Every command in TruthTable has its own flags and parameters, so you don't have to remember all of them.

 Instead, each command allows you to specify the `-h` and `--help` flag, which brings up the available flags and parameters for the command.
 Alternatively, you can also refer to this user guide to find out the details of any command.